 Who can help?

-All vets will provide emergency care to a pet in need.
+All vets will provide emergency care to a pet or wildlife in need.
 If your closest vet is a PDSA Pet Hospital, we’ll do all we can to help.

-We’re not a rescue charity so we’re not best placed to help if you find a stray animal that isn’t injured or unwell.
+We’re not a rescue charity so we’re not best placed to help if you find a stray animal that isn’t injured or unwell and needs specialised rehabilitation.
 Other charities, like RSPCA, Blue Cross, Dogs Trust or Cats Protection are able to help with stray or abandoned pets.
 Your local animal warden may also be able to help.

 What to do if you’ve found a stray dog